facebook/create-react-app/README-FRONTIER.md

 1. Clone this repo and make any changes needed in `./packages/react-scripts/`
 2. Run the following command
-   `npx create-react-app ${yourNewAppsNameHere} --scripts-version file:${relativePathToYourClonedCreateReactAppRepo}/packages/react-scripts`
+   `npx create-react-app ${yourNewAppNameHere} --use-npm --scripts-version file:${relativePathToYourClonedCreateReactAppRepo}/packages/react-scripts`

 ## Development and Cutting a Release